lspss9950101/LEDStripe/README.md

 # LED Stripe #
 ## Introduction ##
 It's a easy application of WS2812B LED stripe, which consists of attiny85 micro controllor communicating with a atmega328p chip by I2C protocol and controlled by an android application using bluetooth serial port.
+Also, to prevent resetting everytime rebooting the computer, the setting will be saved in the EEPROM of Atmega328p and loaded when rebooting.
 ## Infrastucture ##
 Attiny85  \<\-\> WS2812B (using FastLED library)
 Atmega328p \<\-\> Attiny (using I2C, Atmega328p as master)